-Note that in setting up the VAE one has to choose: (1) the architectures of the encoder and decoder, (2) the probability distribution $p(\mathbf{z})$ , (3) the noise distribution $p(\epsilon)$ and (4) the regularization weight $\beta$ .
+Note that in setting up the VAE one has to choose: (1) the architectures of the encoder and decoder, (2) the probability distribution p(z), (3) the noise distribution $p(\epsilon)$ and (4) the regularization weight $\beta$ .
 As mentioned in Section 3.2.2, these choices may impact the nonlinearity of the generator and its ability to preserve topology, which in turn affect the mapping of the data misfit function $\gamma(\mathbf{m})$ in latent space and possibly diminish the performance of inversion methods.
-While different choices in the architecture and probability distribution $p(\mathbf{z})$ may aid in obtaining a well-behaved generator, they are generally not straightforward and highly problem dependent.
-Therefore in this work we focus on the other two possible controls, the distribution $p(\epsilon)$ and the regularization weight $\beta$ , since they provide the simplest means of improving nonlinearity issues.
+In this work, we assume that an architecture for the generator (decoder) g(z) is chosen so that it performs sufficiently good in terms of reproducing the patterns.
+For instance, when gridded spatial distributions (images) are considered, a typical choice is a deep-convolutional neural network (Radford et al., 2016).
+While the choice of the While different choices in the architecture and probability distribution p(z) may aid in obtaining a well-behaved generator, e.g. by selecting a probability distribution with the same (or similar) topology as the real manifold (Falorsi et al., 2018), we expect such a choice to be highly problem (pattern) they are generally not straightforward and highly problem dependent.
+Therefore herein in this work we focus on the other two possible controls: the noise, the distribution $p(\epsilon)$ and the regularization weight $\beta$ , since they provide the simplest means of improving nonlinearity issues.

 The effect of the regularization weight $\beta$ is such that when increased the encoded training samples tend to lie closer to the prescribed probability distribution $p(\mathbf{z})$ .
-Then, one may picture the transformation of the encoder as taking the lowdimensional approximate manifold in the ambient space and charting it (e.g. by bending, stretching and even folding) into the region defined by p(z) in the latent space and the generator as the transformation undoing such charting.
+Then, one may picture the transformation of the encoder as taking the low-dimensional approximate manifold in the ambient space and charting it (e.g. by bending, stretching and even folding) into the region defined by $p(\mathbf{z})$ in the latent space and the generator as the transformation undoing such charting.

 While the effect of $\beta$ in a VAE is relatively easy to understand, the effect of the noise distribution $p(\epsilon)$ is not so straightforward.
-First, note that the typical choice of a diagonal noise as $p(\epsilon) = \mathcal{N}(\mathbf{0}, \alpha \cdot I_n)$ where $\alpha$ denotes a constant variance (frequently set to $\alpha = 1.0$ ) is usually done for tractability or computational convenience (Kingma and Welling, 2014; Rolinek et al., 2019).
+First, note that the typical choice of a diagonal noise as $p(\epsilon) = \mathcal{N}(\mathbf{0}, \alpha \cdot I_n)$ where $\alpha$ denotes a constant variance (frequently set to $\alpha = 1.0$ ) and $I_n$ is a $n \times n$ diagonal matrix is usually done for tractability or computational convenience (Kingma and Welling, 2014; Rolinek et al., 2019).
 However, it has been proposed recently that the choice of a diagonal noise has an impact on a property called disentanglement (Rolinek et al., 2019).
 Such disentanglement basically means that different latent directions control different independent characteristics of the training (or generated) samples.
 They explain that a diagonal $p(\epsilon)$ might induce an encoding that preserves local orthogonality of the ambient space.
-In this work, we argue that the choice of a diagonal $p(\epsilon)$ (which is usually done only for computational convenience) might be useful in producing a well-behaved generator.
+In this Chapterwork, we argue that the choice of a diagonal $p(\epsilon)$ (which is usually done only for computational convenience) might be useful in producing a well-behaved generator.